Short-maturity options on realized variance in local-stochastic volatility models: Model Setup

 To satisfy the leverage effect that is commonly observed in finance, it is often assumed in the literature that $\eta(\cdot)$ is monotonically decreasing.
 That is, the larger value of the asset price $S_{t}$, the smaller value of the volatility function $\eta(S_{t})$.

 When $\eta(\cdot)\equiv 1$, the local-stochastic volatility model \eqref{eqn:S}-\eqref{eqn:V} reduces to the stochastic volatility model:

-where $r$ is the risk-free rate, $q$ is the dividend yield and $W_{t}$ and $Z_{t}$ are two independent Brownian motions, and for variance options, the call and put options prices in \eqref{option:price} reduce to:
+where $r$ is the risk-free rate, $q$ is the dividend yield, and $W_{t}$ and $Z_{t}$ are two independent Brownian motions, and for variance options, the call and put options prices in \eqref{option:price} reduce to:

 where $K>0$ is the strike price.
-Note that for the stochastic volatility model, $C(T),P(T)$ can be priced in the same way as the Asian options for a local volatility model.
-The short-maturity asymptotics for Asian options under local volatility models have been studied in \cite{PZAsian,PZAsianCEV}.
+This shows that the variance option prices $C(T),P(T)$ in the stochastic volatility model \eqref{SVmodel} are identical to those of Asian options in the local volatility model with local volatility function $\sigma(V)$.
+The short-maturity asymptotics for Asian options under local volatility models have been studied in \cite{PZAsian,PZAsianCEV,PZAsianRisk,Park2019}.

+Certain models used in financial practice, such as the Heston model, do not satisfy the Assumptions~\ref{assump:bounded} and \ref{assump:LDP}.
+However, our arguments can be extended to these models as well, under alternative assumptions; see Remark~\ref{rmk:Heston}.

 In the rest of the paper, we focus on the variance options under the local-stochastic volatility model \eqref{eqn:S}-\eqref{eqn:V} and study the call option price $C(T)$ and put option price $P(T)$ given in \eqref{option:price}.
 Note the short-maturity limit of the fair strike of the variance swap \eqref{FVT} is